ThatcherC/APT3000/README.md

 - [x] Draw image signal onto canvas
 - [x] Straighten image
   - *A good way to do this would be to perform a convolution for every line*
-  - *Some wiggle still exists...
+  - *Some wiggle still exists...*
+  - *Maybe doing convolution at 8320Hz and then downsampling would fix this*
 - [ ] Add scaling to the canvas
 - [ ] Implement image rotation based on satellite orbit (N/S)
   - *Telemetry?
 User input?
 File info?*